 Whenever possible, we encourage you to call first to schedule an appointment or to obtain advice if you are unsure whether your medical or mental health need is urgent.
+Appointments can also be scheduled online through the Patient Portal.

 Harvard students and HUGHP members with an HUHS primary care physician may utilize Urgent Care.
 All Harvard employees may seek care at HUHS for urgent medical issues that arise while at work, as long as the onset of the illness or injury occurred within the previous 24 hours.